edwin-hendriks/vscode-gears/README.md

 - security update for package "hoek" (2.16.3 -> 4.2.1)
 - functional changes on language syntax
-- extension from gears and sr3 to just sn (which stands for SMART notation)
+- file extension from gears and sr3 to just sn (which stands for SMART notation)

+### 0.2.1

+- fix for updating file extension to .sn.
+- disabled language server
+- minor improvements in README.md